-There is a twenty-five question multiple choice quiz for each section of the 14 chapters of the text book that the course will cover.
-The 6 chapter quizzes are 45 minute timed quizzes and will close at the deadline.
-The questions for each exam will be drawn from the chapters covered in the corresponding section.
-For example, the first quiz will cover chapters 1 and 2.
-The second quiz will cover chapters 3 and 4...and so on.
+There is a twenty-five question multiple choice quiz for each of the 14 chapters of the text book that the course will cover.
+The 14 chapter quizzes are 30 minute timed quizzes and will close at the deadline.
 These are "open book" quizzes but you will probably not have enough time to look up all the answers without reading and studying the material prior to taking the quiz.
-Do not click on the link until you are ready to take the test as once you enter the quiz and get out of it, you cannot re-enter the quiz.
-Quizzes will not be accepted after you surpass the time limit or after the deadline so plan ahead.
-Late quizzes are not accepted.
+Do not click on the link until you are ready to take the test as once you enter the quiz and get out of it, you cannot re-enter the quizzes will not be accepted after you surpass the time limit or after the deadline so plan ahead.
+Late quizzes aren't accepted.
 Practice quizzes are available to use as a study tool and are taken from the same test bank as the chapter quizzes.
-Practice quizzes can be completed multiple times as study tools.
-Each quiz in the learning modules may be completed once and once only.
-Just like in-class exams, you get one attempt at the learning module quizzes.
-If you fail to submit 3 quizzes you may be dropped from the course.
+If you fail to submit 6 quizzes you may be dropped from the course.